basedwon/spinner/docs/api.md

 | --- | --- | --- |
 | opts | <code>Object</code> | The options to create a new spinner. |

-<a name="colors"></a>
+<a name="spinner"></a>

-## colors
+## spinner
-A utility for adding color and style to CLI text.
+A singleton instance of the Spinner class.
-Provided by the 'cli-color' package.
+Useful for quick access when only one spinner is needed.

 **Kind**: global variable